dreaswar/AuShadha/README.rst

 AuShadha (औषध): Means medicine in Sanskrit.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a Open Source Electornic Medical Records (EMR) & Public Health Management System for Small Clinics.
 It might be even suited for speciality medical practice after some customisation.
 It is developed with Python, Django and Dojo.
-For Development the code uses sqlite3 database.
-Deployment will use PostgreSQL.
+Development and Deployment will use PostgreSQL.
+However the option to use sqlite DB is entirely open for small installtions who are not anticipating traffic.

 License
 ^^^^^^^